Trial of man accused in London attack set to hear more evidence today

 Prosecutors have alleged his actions in June 2021 amount to an act of terrorism and have argued he was motivated by white nationalist beliefs.

-Jurors watched a video of Veltman on Monday telling a detective he had been motivated by white nationalist beliefs that he had kept private in order to avoid detection by authorities.
+Jurors watched a video of Veltman earlier this week telling a detective he had been motivated by white nationalist beliefs that he had kept private in order to avoid detection by authorities.

 He was also seen telling the detective that his attack was politically motivated and an act of terrorism.